Star jasmine or false jasmine is a very beautiful fragrant climbing vine that blooms all summer long.

 Make the most of its smooth jasmine fragrance, and set it up near a passageway or a window so that you may benefit from it with all your senses, not only the eyes!

-Preparing star jasmine cuttings is rather easy, it is performed in spring.
+Prepare star jasmine cuttings.
+It is rather easy, and is most successful when performed in spring.

 Pruning and caring for star jasmine